SzymKam/field_hospital/readme.md

 - EMAIL_HOST_USER - user of email host
 - EMAIL_HOST_PASSWORD - password to email host
 - DEFAULT_FROM_EMAIL - email address to send mails

+If you want to connect project with your AWS S3 bucket or RDS database project is prepared.

+S3 bucket settings:

+- USE_RDS - set 'True' if you want to use RDS in project
+- RDS_DB_NAME - your RDS name
+- RDS_USERNAME - your RDS username
+- RDS_PASSWORD - your RDS password
+- RDS_HOSTNAME - your RDS host

+AWS S3 configuration

+- USE_S3 - set 'True' if you want to use S3 for static and media files in project
+- AWS_ACCESS_KEY_ID - your AWS access key id
+- AWS_SECRET_ACCESS_KEY - your AWS secret access key
+- AWS_STORAGE_BUCKET_NAME - your S3 bucket name

 To help set local variables correctly, you can use ".env.dist" file.
 Copy this file as ".env" and set you variables values.